vfarcic/devops26/manuscript/99-buildpack-pipelines.md

 We'll continue using the *go-demo-6* application.
 Please enter the local copy of the repository, unless you're there already.

 I> The commands that follow will reset your *go-demo-6* `master` branch with the contents of the `versioning` branch that contains all the changes we did so far.
 Please execute them only if you are unsure whether you did all the exercises correctly.

+TODO: Double check whether the correct branch is restored

 ```bash
 cd go-demo-6